Ramith-D-Rodrigo/Java_Web_Server/README.md

 It will display the following message :-

-Server successfully started.
+"Server successfully started.
-Server is listening to PORT 2728
+Server is listening to PORT 2728"

 Step 4: Once the message is shown, open the web browser and type "localhost:2728" in the URL bar.